 Background

 In sub-Saharan Africa, climate change is already substantially impacting on crop yields through recurrent droughts associated with limited water availability and high temperatures (Lobell et al., 2011).
 Due to their reliance on rain-fed agriculture as a source of income and consumption, countries such as Tanzania are vulnerable to climate change as most local farmers have a limited capacity, technology and resources to adapt (Arndt et al 2012).
-Variations in rainfall patterns and a continuous decline in soil fertility related to nutrient mining both modify crop production conditions and make it imperative for smallholder farmers to adopt new strategies to meet the emerging challenges and remain viable.

-This project will be conducted at the slopes of Mount Kilimanjaro (altitude 1800-2000 m) where farm sizes are very small (XXha) and farmers grow mainly coffee and bananas on clay soils of volcanic origin.
+Likewise, population growth has induced significant environmental changes on the slopes of Mt.
+Kilimanjaro over the recent decades.
+A land use change analysis from 1960s to 2000 by Soini (2002) shows the expansion of cultivation to marginal land, the disappearance and fragmentation of natural vegetation and appearance and expansion of settlements.
+Deforestation in terrains with high slope can result in enhanced soil erosion with negative consequences on water and soil resources.
+Therefore, considering a climate change scenario with variation in rainfall patterns and a continuous decline in soil fertility make it imperative for smallholder farmers to adopt new strategies aimed at generating sustainable sources of income through agriculture intensification.
+Only then, the land can attract and retain the youth again.
+This project will be conducted at the slopes of Mount Kilimanjaro (altitude 1800-2000 m) where farm sizes are very small (≤ 0.5ha) and farmers grow mainly coffee and bananas on clay soils of volcanic origin.
 The rainfall in the region is both orographic and bimodal but very erratic such that farmers have to rely on irrigation to reduce vulnerability.
-However, presently several of irrigation structures have been abandoned and there is need to either develop alternative options or rehabilitation the water harvesting and conveying systems.
+However, presently several of irrigation structures have been abandoned and there is need to either develop alternative options, e.g., high water use efficiency practices; or rehabilitate existing water harvesting and conveying systems.

 Cattle, which are kept as a source of milk and meat, are an integral part of farming systems in the Kilimanjaro region.
 The cattle are kept indoors and feed through zero grazing.

 Need assessment

-Communities at the slopes of Mount Kilimanjaro have responded to complexities associated with climate change, limited water availability and land scarcity in several ways such as clearing more forest land for agricultural purposes and increasing rates of groundwater abstraction for crop irrigation.
-These adaptation options have exposed more land to degradation, further reduced water availability in the Kilimanjaro region and consequently increased rural-urban migration especially among the youth.
-This has caused both a surge of youth unemployment in cities and a reduction of youth labour to support smallholder agriculture.
-Several of the migrant youth are now postgraduate students at (XXX university), and thus can potentially easily grasp new knowledge and concepts.
+Communities at the slopes of Mount Kilimanjaro have responded to complexities associated with climate change, limited water availability and land scarcity in several ways, such as clearing more forest land for agricultural purposes and increasing rates of groundwater abstraction for crop irrigation.
+These adaptation options have exposed more land to degradation, further reduced water availability in the Kilimanjaro region and consequently increased rural-urban migration, especially among the youth.
+This has caused both a surge of youth unemployment in cities and a reduction of youth labour to support smallholder agriculture It is of utmost importance that Tanzanian postgraduates acquire the knowledge and skills needed to develop new alternatives to the Land degradation and water scarcity problem in the slopes of mount Kilimanjaro.
 This project will provide a platform to blend knowledge from migrant and remaining youth to develop sustainable land and water management options for communities at the slopes of Mount Kilimanajaro.

 Objectives